My First 60 Minutes With A Server

 Unattended Security Upgrades

-To get going with unattended securoty upgrades in Ubuntu is really easy:
+To get going with unattended security upgrades on Ubuntu is straightforward:

 $ sudo apt update && sudo apt upgrade